Table of contents

 1. The conversion distribution chart highlights how recent interactions influence conversions, enabling businesses to assess the impact of time-decay attribution.

-2. A higher concentration of conversions in early days suggests stronger engagement from immediate touchpoints.
+2. A higher concentration of conversions in the early days suggests a stronger engagement rate from immediate touchpoints.

 By analyzing conversion patterns, businesses can refine lookback windows for attribution, ensuring alignment with actual user behavior.
 Identifying the typical conversion timeframe allows for more accurate performance measurement.